⏳ 15 min read · Last updated: May 2026

 Do not pour full-strength fertilizer into the water on day one of the hydroponic phase.
 Roots that grew in plain water need time to adjust to a mineral-rich solution.
 Start with a very weak mix at EC 0.8 to 1.0.
 After one week, increase to the mature range of EC 1.2 to 1.6.

-To dial in your exact measurements based on your reservoir size, check our free pH and nutrient calculator.
-It prevents accidental overdosing.
+To dial in your exact measurements based on your reservoir size, use the free pH and nutrient calculator.
+It prevents accidental overdosing and works for any jar size.

 | Growth Stage | Target EC | Target pH |